-Therefore, evaluating an analytic function at the dual number $z+\epsilon_1$ yields a dual number where its $\epsilon_0$ component is $f(z)$ and its $\epsilon_1$ component is $f'(z)$.
-The process of extending $f(z)$ to operate on dual numbers is called dualizing $f(z)$.
-As a simple example, the dual extension of the sine function $sin(z)$ will be
+Thus, evaluating an analytic function at the dual number $z+\epsilon_1$ produces a dual number whose $\epsilon_0$ component is $f(z)$ and whose $\epsilon_1$ component is $f'(z)$.
+The extension of $f(z)$ to operate on dual numbers is commonly referred to as \emph{dualizing} the function.